gabriel128/OverDB/README.md

 ### Sharding

-For now it has consitently stpid sharding by a hash function and modulo on the quantity of servers.
+For now it has "consitently stupid hashing" by a hash function and modulo on the quantity of servers.
 So migrations are manual.
-I might change it later
+I might change it later to just "consistent hashing"

 ### Potential (overengineered of course) TODO